maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

     content: [
       './some/other/path/**.{html,js}',
       // Need to add these two back:
-      './src/components/**.html',
+      './src/components/**/*.html',
-      './src/layouts/**.html',
+      './src/layouts/**/*.html',
     ],
   }
   ```

 </code-sample>

-<alert type="warning">When adding content paths to `tailwind.config.js` you need to also include the paths to Components and Layouts (like in the example above), as this overwrites the default config and otherwise classes from files in those locations will not be generated.</alert>
+Adding paths to `tailwind.config.js` will overwrite the default content paths, so you need to add back the paths for Components and Layouts, like in the example above.

 ### !important